 When both double roles are shown in the same scene, one character would be on one side of the frame whilst the other character is on the other.
 The only time when these two characters overlapped each other is when one of the characters is played by someone else (it will be shown without showing the face).
 It was good and highlighted the difficulties that the actors, director and editor have to go through to ensure that that particular scene comes out just perfect.

-Even so, seeing the same person on two different roles at the same time in a movie was a big thing back then and we knew that it was not easy to do.
+Even so, seeing the same person in two different roles at the same time in a movie was a big thing back then and we knew that it was not easy to do.
 Just imagine the number of takes just to get the actor acting as if there was another of “him” standing next to him and the film editors cutting and stitching the film rolls at the right places.

-But those were the years when technology has yet to catch up with the art of story telling.
+But those were the years when technology has yet to catch up with the art of storytelling.

-It is a whole different ball game now and we have seen it in great deal in special effect laden Hollywood movies and they seems to be getting better at it year in, year out.
+It is a whole different ball game now and we have seen it a great deal in special effect-laden Hollywood movies and they seem to be getting better at it year in, year out.
 Tamil movies have seen some improvement when it comes to CGIs as well.

 Now that that is mind-blowing!
 Add that with a clean, logical story-telling, superb background music and fine acting and you will have a real winner.